mikeshardmind/bg3modding/readme.md

 choose which rebalancing choices of mine you agree with for your own use and use only those.

+# Balance context

+All changes here are done with the intent of use within the context of a more comprehensive set of overhauls that increase game difficulty.
+These changes are not done to make the game easier again.

+All playtesting will be done in an environment intended to be more difficult than a non-single save honor mode run.

+The goal is for all changes to make the game feel more good without making any strategy become a new outlier, in either direction, strong or weak.

+Many changes may move existing stragies more toward the norm.

+Strategies that are specifically exploits (vendor scams) may be invalidated without the same level of consideration.

+It is okay if different strategies peak at different content levels.

+# Details of mods below

 ## WitchKnightTweaks

 This is just some balance changes to
-[Lumaterian's Witch Knight subclass mod](https://www.nexusmods.com/baldursgate3/mods/7984) that are made with limitations of the vanilla game's implementation of warlock spell slots.
+[Lumaterian's Witch Knight subclass mod](https://www.nexusmods.com/baldursgate3/mods/7984) that are made with limitations of the vanilla game's implementation of warlock spell slots, and with the intent of better matching existing design principles in bg3

 ### Changes

 - Sanguine Offering Charges are 1 per Witch knight level, matching [source material](https://www.gmbinder.com/share/-M0i_wbRAX8qAz1OIjbF).
 - Lv 3: Gain pact weapon bind/summon abilities.
-- Lv 3: Gain agonizing blast
+- Lv 3: Gain a warlock invocation
-- lv 5 (only if you also have the Invocations expanded mod): Gain improved pact weapon.
+- lv 5: Gain a warlock invocation, Increase Sanguine Offering charges usable per turn by 1
+- lv 7: Gain a warlock invocation
+- lv 9: Gain a warlock invocation
+- lv 11: Increase Sanguine Offering charges usable per turn by 1

+Note that any invocations that rely on warlock level, including those added by other mods, will not treat witch knight levels as warlock levels, as they are not.

 ### Rationale